7 Mistakes You’re Making with Your Disinfectant Spray

 Not thoroughly reading the labels on disinfectant sprays

 You might want to start immediately cleaning and disinfecting your home, but sometimes it’s important to start slow.
 “The biggest mistake is not reading and following the directions on the label,” Brian Sansoni, Senior Vice President, Communications, Outreach & Membership, American Cleaning Institute tells Reader’s Digest.
 “With disinfecting products in high demand, you may bring home a product you’re not as familiar with.
 Don’t assume it works the same way.
 Read the directions carefully and follow them in order to have the desired effect.
 This may seem like basic advice, but according to a recent American Cleaning Institute survey, 42 percent of Americans aren’t using disinfectants properly.”
-Here are 13 simple housecleaning tips you’ll wish you knew sooner.

 Not letting the sprays sit long enough